Mathias787/accessibilita/README.md

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-This theme uses the Junction font by [Caroline Hadilaksono](http://www.hadilaksono.com) & [Tyler Finck](http://www.tylerfinck.com/)\
+This theme uses the PT Sans font by Designed by ParaType\
-[Junction](https://www.theleagueofmoveabletype.com/junction) is a a humanist sans-serif, and the first open-source type project started by The League of Moveable Type.
-It has been updated (2014) to include additional weights (light/bold) and expanded international support.
+Copyright (c) 2010, ParaType Ltd. (http://www.paratype.com/public), with Reserved Font Names "PT Sans" and "ParaType".\
+This Font Software is licensed under the SIL Open Font License, Version 1.1 .
+This license is copied below, and is also available with a FAQ at: https://openfontlicense.org